CTF-handbooks/map-tester-handbook/HANDBOOK.md

 > You will need the `ctf_admin` privilege to run most of the commands in this handbook.
 So, grant yourself the privs using `/grantme ctf_admin`.
 If you would like other privileges such as `fly`, `nolcip`, `fast`, etc., then running the `/grantme all` command would cover them all.

 - Check the `map.conf` file's `game_modes` field, if the one you are voting for in-game is not included in the list, vote `0` and go to the mode the map is set for (TODO).
 - Upon starting the game, you will be playing like how the server works, with a random map at first.
 To choose your map, run `/ctf_next -f <map_folder>`.
 In the case of the example PR, it would be `/ctf_next -f sewer_village`.
+(TODO)

+> Common commands:
-> Command tip: To begin the match and end the build time, you can use the `/ctf_start` command.
+> - To end build time, you can use the `/ctf_start` command.

-> To set yourself to the other team, run:
+> - To set yourself to the other team, run:
   ```
   /grantme ctf_team_admin
   ```